algoverzum/problemset/topics/set/food-chain/statement/statement.en.md

 ### Output
 The first line of the standard output contains the number of animals that eat an animal (and possibly plants)!
-In the following rows, print out these animals line by line, in any order!
+In the following rows, print out these animals line by line, in alphabetical order!
 If there is no such animal in the given food chain, only 0 should be printed out.

 ### Constraints
 * $1 \le N \le 30$<br>